jawadhoot/resume/docs/index.md

 ## Summary

 - Currently working as Independent Game Developer.
-- 1+ years as Application Owner for Food RnD Application.
+- Worked 1+ years as Application Owner for Food RnD Applications.
 - 5+ years of experience in Application and Web Development.
 - Developed 3 application for performance testing team.
 - Migrated 3 on-premise application to cloud, using Lift and Shift approach.
-- Showcased End-to-end application development lifecycle using a model project following agile methodology.
+- Showcased End-to-end application development lifecycle using a model project by following agile methodology.
-- Provided technical assistance in customising 2 Enterprise Applications for Food RnD Team.
+- Provided technical assistance in customizing 2 Enterprise Applications for Food RnD Team.

 ## Experience